 Summer 2024

-The UW Foster School of Business, Department of Finance and Business Economics is currently planning the 6th Summer Finance Conference on the University of Washington campus in Seattle in 2024.
-We are looking forward to another great conference.
-A Call for Papers will be announced by early January 2024.
+The UW Foster School of Business, Department of Finance and Business Economics is currently accepting paper submissions to the 6th Summer Finance Conference on the University of Washington campus in Seattle on July 29th and 30th, 2024.

 Under Construction, check back soon!